 What can you tell about a prehistoric animal from a single fossil?
 Students will find out by uncovering clues from the Mesozoic era, the age of dinosaurs.
 Student teams will participate in an excavation simulation at one of six “sites.”
 They will collect data and then analyze their findings using principles of comparative anatomy.
 Download Educational Program Guide OAS: Science Practices 1, 2, 3, 4, 5, 6, 7, 8 | Core Ideas ESS2 | Crosscutting Concepts, Scale Proportion and Quantity, Structure and Function

 Fossils and fossil fuels formed over millions of years and hold great interest to scientists.
 In this program, students will explore the similarities and differences between fossils and oil.
 They will also use maps, diagrams and other models to discover the relationship between these two important resources.
 Download Educational Program Guide OAS: HS-ESS3-5| Science Practices 1, 2, 4, 6, 7, 8

 Laboratory programs last 90 minutes and include experiments or simulations and active investigation by students.
-Laboratories are limited to a maximum of 8 students per class.

 Program Fee: $80 per class + museum admission